DominicusPurple/Doms-Arch-Setup/README.md

 After install.sh finished and your computer has restarted, open your prefered terminal emulator once again and enter the following commands.
 * ``cd Doms-Arch-Setup``
 * ``./after-install.sh``

+Follow the steps given there and your setup will look like mine.

 # Screenshots
 COMING SOON